 David Seok Associate IALD

 David joined The Lighting Practice in 2014.
-His background is in lighting design and architecture.
+In 2019 he was promoted to project manager and relocated to The Lighting Practice’s New York office.
 Prior to joining TLP, he worked as a lighting designer for another Philadelphia area lighting design firm.
 David’s project work includes corporate, education, mixed-use developments, hospitality and entertainment environments.
-His passion for design and urban redevelopment have led him to volunteer with Community Design Collaborative and participate in DesignPhiladelphia’s Pearl Street Passage installation project.
-David also became an adjunct professor for the Drexel University Department of Architecture + Interiors teaching lighting design.
+His passion for design and urban redevelopment have led him to volunteer with Community Design Collaborative and participate in DesignPhiladelphia’s 2015 Pearl Street Passage installation project.
+From 2017 to 2018, David taught as an adjunct professor for the Drexel University Department of Architecture + Interiors teaching lighting design.

 Why did you become a lighting designer?